Why use a Tour Guide?

 The narrative experience is key and North Coast Explorer has created its own database of over 2500 sites complete with explanations and historic photographs to ensure you learn as much as possible about the lives, culture and landscape of the North Highlands – both past and current.

-Mean while we also recognise how the little details are appreciated by guests too – such as handling our historic replica axes or enjoying our drink tastings of traditional Scottish beverages.
+Meanwhile we also recognise how the little details are appreciated by guests too – such as handling our historic replica axes or enjoying our drinks' tastings of traditional Scottish beverages.